hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 * In case of classification tree, the value (class) obtained by terminal node in the training data is the mode of observations falling in that region.
 Thus, if an unseen data observation falls in that region, we’ll make its prediction with mode value.
 * It is known as <b>greedy</b> because, the algorithm cares (looks for best variable available) about only the current split, and not about future splits which will lead to a better tree.
 * The creation of sub-nodes increases the homogeneity of resultant sub-nodes.
 In other words, we can say that purity of the node increases with respect to the target variable.
 Decision tree splits the nodes on all available variables and then selects the split which results in most homogeneous sub-nodes.
+* 4 Algorithms used for split:
+ * Gini Index - It works with categorical target variable.
+It performs only Binary splits.
+Higher the value of Gini higher the homogeneity.
+CART (Classification and Regression Tree) uses Gini method to create binary splits.
+ * Chi Square - It works with categorical target variable.
+It can perform two or more splits.
+Higher the value of Chi-Square higher the statistical significance of differences between sub-node and Parent node, choose the variable with the highest Chi Square value for splitting.
+It generates tree called CHAID (Chi-square Automatic Interaction Detector).
+ * Information Gain - We build a conclusion that less impure node requires less information to describe it.
+And, more impure node requires more information.
+Information theory is a measure to define this degree of disorganization in a system known as <b>Entropy</b>.
+If the sample is completely homogeneous, then the entropy is zero and if the sample is an equally divided (50% – 50%), it has entropy of one. chooses the split which has lowest entropy compared to parent node and other splits.
+Entropy is also used with categorical target variable. <b>Information Gain</b> = 1- Entropy
+ * Reduction in Variance - Used for continuous target variables (regression problems).

 -- Linear Regression